-To estimate the bounds described in Proposition \ref{PropMainId}, we recommend taking the sample analogs of Equations \eqref{EqLB} and \eqref{EqUB}.
+To estimate the bounds described in Proposition \ref{PropMainId}, we recommend taking the sample analogs of Equations \eqref{EqUB} and \eqref{EqLB}.
 To do so, residualize the outcome and proxy variables by regressing them on the covariates.
 Then, use these residuals to compute the desired sample covariances and sample variances.
 See Appendix \ref{AppEstimator} for a detailed explanation of our estimation procedure.

 To construct an $\alpha$-confidence interval around the identified set, we combine the confidence bounds proposed by \cite{Chernozhukov2013} with a Bonferroni-style correction.
 Since the upper bound does not rely on intersection bounds, we use a simple bootstrap procedure to compute a $\frac{\left(1 + \alpha\right)}{2}$-confidence bound above it.
 Since the lower bound relies on intersection bounds, we use the method proposed by \cite{Chernozhukov2013} to compute a $\frac{\left(1 + \alpha\right)}{2}$-confidence bound below it.
-By taking the intersection of these two confidence bounds, we construct an $\alpha$-confidence interval around the identified set.
+By connecting the lower confidence bound below our estimated lower bound to the upper confidence bound above our estimated upper bound, we construct an $\alpha$-confidence interval around the identified set.
 See Appendix \ref{AppInference} for a detailed explanation of our inference procedure.